dinu-merca/simple-persistance/README.md

-## Simple Persistance
+## Simple Persistence

-A java library to implement a super primitive in memory database with persistance to files
+A java library to implement a super primitive in memory database with persistence to files